-- Students will perform skill level appropriate choral arrangements representing a variety of genres that include Fairfield's Skill Level V (and VI for Bass voices) objectives. - Students will perform skill level appropriate choral arrangements with SAB voicing and/or SATB voicing. - Students will perform various styles and genres of repertoire including at least one multicultural piece and one contemporary piece.
+- Students will perform skill level appropriate choral arrangements representing a variety of genres that include Fairfield's Skill Level VII (and VIII for Bass voices) objectives. - Students will perform skill level appropriate choral arrangements with SATB voicing. - Students will perform various styles and genres of repertoire including at least one multicultural piece and one contemporary piece.
 In addition, students will progress through the 4 year cycle: